-The issue of school refusal, also referred to as “school can’t”, has been in the media in early 2023:
+The issue of school can’t, also referred to as school refusal, has been in the media in recent years:

-The Raising Children website defines school refusal thus: “School refusal is when children get very upset about going to school, and they won’t or can’t go.”
+The Raising Children website uses the term ‘school refusal’ and defines it thus: “School refusal is when children get very upset about going to school, and they won’t or can’t go.”
 The website has a very useful resources page for parents on recognising and dealing with school refusal.
 Parents and others may use terms like “school can’t” or “detachment” instead of school refusal.

 Our view